Bubba-Dave/Password-Generator/README.md

 ### Follow the Prompts to Decide the Password Criteria

 ![nav-menu](./Assets/images/passlength.PNG?raw=true "Navigational Menu")

 Password Length - How long will your new password be

 ![nav-menu](./Assets/images/numbers.PNG?raw=true "Navigational Menu")

+Adding Numbers - This is adds random numbers to the new password

 ![nav-menu](./Assets/images/specialcharacters.PNG?raw=true "Navigational Menu")

+Adding Special Characters - This is adds random special characters to the new password

 ![nav-menu](./Assets/images/uppercase.PNG?raw=true "Navigational Menu")

+Adding Uppercase Letters - This is adds random uppercase letters to the new password

 ![nav-menu](./Assets/images/lowercase.PNG?raw=true "Navigational Menu")

+Adding Lowercase Letters - This is adds random lowercase letters to the new password

+## Built By
+David Hart